-3.6 Data Quality
+3.5 Data Quality

-A consequence of the previous very lean approach to the management of the Council's infrastructural assets has been that little effort was invested in strategic asset management, including the collection of asset data.
+A consequence of the previous very lean approach to the management of KDC's infrastructural assets has been that little effort was invested in strategic asset management, including the collection of asset data.
 As a result, the data sets available immediately after the 2016 earthquake were neither complete nor verified.

-Significant effort has however been devoted to attempts to improve the quality of the available asset data in preparation for development of Council's 2021-2031 Long-term Plan.
-Asset assessments conducted as part of the earthquake rebuild have yielded useful data on existing assets and a further project was conducted to upgrade the Council's 3-Water asset inventory, with 'ground truthing' against as-built plans or other historical records.
+Significant effort has however been devoted to attempts to improve the quality of the available asset data in preparation for development of Council's 2021/31 Long-term Plan.
+Asset assessments conducted as part of the earthquake rebuild have yielded useful data on existing assets and a further project was conducted to upgrade Council's 3-Water asset inventory, with 'ground truthing' against as-built plans or other historical records.

-Work has also been conducted to evaluate the condition of pavements, road surface and footpaths.
-Details of these assessments are contained in the 2024 Transport Asset Management Plan, with results summarised in Appendix 1.
+Work has also been conducted to evaluate the condition of pavements, road surfaces and footpaths.
+Details of these assessments are contained in the 2023 Transport Asset Management Plan, with results summarised in Appendix 1.

-The resultant improvement has been reflected in the independent peer review of the Council's most recent (30 June 2022) asset valuation, which assigned an overall confidence rating of 'B' ('Reliable') to the data on which the valuation was based.
+The resultant improvement in data quality has been reflected in an independent peer review of Council's asset valuation data which assigned an overall confidence rating of 'B' ('Reliable') to the data on which the valuation was based.
 This is a significant improvement on previous valuations, for which assigned confidence levels had ranged from 'C' (uncertain) to 'D' (very uncertain).